-Added on Jan 22nd "Nevada Rock Art Sites A - F"
+Added on July 24th to "Nevada Rock Art Sites A - F"

 The Southwest, including Southern Nevada, has a significant amount of Native American Petroglyph / Rock Art Sites.
 Our web site will concentrate on the rock art of Southern Nevada which extends back over 1500 years, and was typically created by either the Paiute, Shoshone, Chemehuevi, or the Anasazi people.

 We believe that rock art on public lands does not - and should not - belong to just a few select people or groups.
 However, due to the fragile nature of many rock art sites, it is not realistic to have a large number of people visiting most of them.
 What we are attempting to do with our website is to provide visual access where those with the interest or the curiosity can go to see and appreciate a small piece of Native American history.
 Our beliefs are that by educating people to the historical significance of the rock art, people will be more inclined to respect, and preserve, the sites for the enjoyment of everyone for a long, long time.

 Our website specializes in Rock Art in Southern Nevada and we have been fortunate enough to have visited over 650 sites in greater southern Nevada alone.
 To view a sample of what’s on the website click the thumbnails below and then to see the entire site, click the “Nevada Rock Art Sites” tab near the top of this page.

 If you know of "any rock art sites or isolated petroglyphs and you are willing to share that information, please contact me by clicking on our contact page.
 I am very interested in "new to me" sites in the greater Clark County (Las Vegas) area of Nevada.
 I am especially interested in the Gold Butte region (eastern Clark County), the adjoining rivers, and Lake Mead.